A greedy approach for increased vehicle utilization in ridesharing networks: Problem formulation

+Figures \ref{fig:reqinstance} and \ref{fig:targetinstance} show the request graph and the corresponding target graph.
+These graphs are complete graphs as the requests can appear between any pair of vertices.
+For clarity, we have ignored the edges with weight $0$ in both of these subgraphs.
+As can be seen through these figures, the edge weights of target graph are similar to that of request graph, except the edge $(g_1,g_{26})$ which has a value of $1$ in the target graph and $0$ in the request graph.
+It displays that there was $1$ request between the grid cells $g_1$ and $g_{26}$ but the Graph Neural Network-based architecture described in \cite{Ashraf_archive:2022} misclassified it and predicted that no request will arrive between grid cells $g_1$ and $g_{26}$.

-\textbf{DEFINITION 4} (\textit{Detour ratio}) The detour ratio is the ratio of the current distance travelled ($|P_R(o_s,o_d)|$) between the grid cells $o_s$ and $o_d$, to the distance of the shortest path between them.
-It is mathematically represented as:
+\textbf{DEFINITION 4} (DETOUR RATIO AND ORDER SET). \textit{The detour ratio is the ratio of the distance travelled between the grid cells $o_s$ and $o_d$ ($|P_{G^R}(o_s,o_d)|$), to the distance of the shortest path between these grid cells.
+It is mathematically represented as: }